-To partially open, or use the vent position of the sunroof, push the switch back and release it.
+To use the vent position of the sunroof, push the switch back and release it.
+This is the express vent mode of the sunroof.
 To fully open the sunroof, push the switch back again and release.
-This is the express open mode of the sunroof.
+This is the express open mode of the sunroof and sunshade.

 To close the sunroof, push the switch forward and hold it until the sunroof is closed.
 The sunroof will stop if the switch is released during operation.
+If desired, you may close the sunshade by hand.

 The sunroof glass panel cannot be opened or closed if your vehicle has an electrical failure.